MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_goto.md

 description: Go to the Custom Learning Site
 ---

-# Go to the Custom Learning for Office 365 site
+# Go to the Custom Learning site

-Custom Learning for Office 365 is hosted in your Office 365 tenant.
+The Custom Learning for Office 365 site is hosted in your Office 365 tenant, so you'll need to sign in to Office 365 to get to the site.
 If you haven’t already signed into Office 365, sign in now.

 ## Sign in to Office 365